TONNARUT/PGT_Classify/README.md

 (2) Glass <br />
 (3) Tin can <br />

+Objective: <br />
-Objective: This program is developed to identify the recycle waste objects: plastic can, glass, and tin can. <br />
+This program is developed to identify the recycle waste objects: plastic can, glass, and tin can. <br />

 Description: <br />
 This program uses deep learning model - MobileNet V2 and Transfer Learning techniques <br />